 NOAA developed Specific Area Message Encoding (SAME) for NWR.
 SAME is a digital code that is sent with many warnings, watches, and emergency events.
 The SAME includes the type of event, the applicable geographic area for the event, and how long the event is valid.
-Specifically, Warnings are broadcast when
+Specifically, Warnings are broadcast when life-threatening events are in progress or are imminen

-Watches are broadcast when conditions are favora for certain events to occur, and Emergency even messages can provide follow up information to an event, or alerts for events that could potentially become life threatening.
+Watches are broadcast when conditions are favorable for certain events to occur, and Emergency event messages can provide follow up information to an event, or alerts for events that could potentially become life threatening.
 SAME events are transmitted to television/radio broadcasters